-Stalking includes a wide range of threatening and disturbing behaviors that can be classified into four categories:

-Surveillance, Life invasion, Intimidation, and Interference through sabotage or attack (SLII).
-These categories overlap and build on each other.
+Stalking behaviors cover a wide range of threatening and disturbing conduct that can be classified into four categories: Surveillance, Life invasion, Intimidation, and Interference through sabotage or attack (SLII).
+These categories overlap and build on each other, and many stalkers use creative tactics beyond the examples below.